 4. Pray and seek God for guidance.

-Sometimes we think we know what to do in life, and we forget to consult The Ultimate God who knows what is best for us.
+Sometimes we think we know what to do in life, and we forget to consult God who knows what is best for us.
 Pray and ask God to lead and guide you to the church home that He sees fit.
 Matthew 7:7 says, “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you,” which means that God will answer you, guide you, and help you.
-Talk to Him.
-He is waiting for you.
+Talk to Him and ask Him to provide clarity with you regarding if a specific church is where you are being called to.
+One thing I know about God, that He hears you, will answer you, but you have to pray, trust, and believe that His answers are perfect, and required to hear and follow.